M-Lin-DM/M-Lin-DM.github.io/_posts/2020-04-13-Demonstrating-Feasibility-of-Group-Level-Rewards-in-a-Toy-Model.md

 ![](/images/Thermoregulators/meanTg.jpg)

 - Agents trained using $$T_p$$ as input (orange dots) remain in a tight cluster, but their mean is biased toward positive values.
 I found this was consistent across multiple episodes.
 - Agents trained using $$T_g$$ as input (blue line) showed no bias, but over time developed a large variance among group members.
-Their $$T_g$$ remained very close to 0 dispite the large spread, indicating they had successfully learned to adjust postion to compensate for other members diverging away from 0.
+Their $$T_g$$ remained very close to 0 dispite the large spread, indicating they had successfully learned to adjust position to compensate for other members diverging away from 0.
 - Agents trained using $$[T_p, T_g]$$ (dashed yellow line) both maintained a $$T_g$$ near zero, while having relatively low variance in temperature.
 - Untrained Agents (random actions) (purple line) exhibit large fluctuations in temperature.